groue/GRMustache/Guides/filters.md

 Sample code
 -----------

-Custom filters are used in the [Collection Indexes](sample_code/indexes.md) sample code, and in many items of the [standard library](standard_library.md).
+Custom filters are used in many items of the [standard library](standard_library.md).
 [NSFormatter](NSFormatter.md) are ready-made filters in GRMustache.
 Go check inspiration there.

 Compatibility with other Mustache implementations